weleoka/Lab2/host/Create_Test_Environment.md

 You will install all the server software and perform a basic configuration of the services.
 However, you will install Bugzilla but not configure or use it.

-Optional Advanced Activities: Perform more advanced configuration for the Web, VPN, DNS, VPN, and/or the Bugzilla servers
+Optional Advanced Activities: Perform more advanced configuration for the mySql Web, VPN, DNS, and/or the Bugzilla servers

 Docker compose is a tool allowing us to more easily manage the creation of several docker container at the same time.
 We will use the tool docker compose to create two of the containers.